ddanes/2v2Comp/competition-rules.md

     - Manage Users
     - Manage permissions
   - [] EXTRA - Archieved Page see old events and their evidence/comments
-  - [] EXTRA - Management Page - Allows users to see the length of events and what the time it took and see overtime if the response time is increasing or decreasing
+  - [] EXTRA - Management Page - Allows users to see the length of events and what the time it took and see over time if the response time is increasing or decreasing

 ### Rules